-Send buffered data to serial port
+Send buffered data to the specified serial port

 Send buffered data to the specified serial port.
 For more information, see Use Serial Communications with Arduino Hardware.